UW Huskies complete football coaching staff with five more hires from Fresno State

 Forty-five minutes later, the Washington Huskies completed their coaching staff.

-New UW head coach Kalen DeBoer has hired five more Fresno State staffers — William Inge as co-defensive coordinator and linebackers coach, Chuck Morrell as co-defensive coordinator and safeties coach, Lee Marks as running backs coach, Eric Schmidt as defensive ends and special teams coordinator, and Ron McKeefery as head strength and conditioning coach — the program announced Saturday.
+New UW head coach Kalen DeBoer hired five more Fresno State staffers — William Inge as co-defensive coordinator and linebackers coach, Chuck Morrell as co-defensive coordinator and safeties coach, Lee Marks as running-backs coach, Eric Schmidt as defensive-ends coach and special-teams coordinator and Ron McKeefery as head strength and conditioning coach — the program announced Saturday.

 Inge served as DeBoer’s defensive coordinator and linebackers coach during the last two seasons at Fresno State.
 He followed DeBoer from Indiana, where the two shared a staff in 2019.